-I recently undertook a six-month AHRC-funded residency at the arts centre FACT in Liverpool, and co-organised the 1st International Residency Conference in Manchester.
-The residency at FACT resulted in a major exhibition of Affective Cinema, 20-23 August 2018, and the exhibition of the Living Room of the Future at FACT, at the V&A in London, and during British Council’s Play UK 2018 in Skopje, Macedonia.
+In 2018 I undertook a six-month AHRC-funded residency at the arts centre FACT in Liverpool, which resulted in a major exhibition of Affective Cinema, 20-23 August 2018, and the exhibition of the Living Room of the Future at FACT, at the V&A in London, and during British Council’s Play UK 2018 in Skopje, Macedonia.

-I also recently took part in a second residency at the Sidney Nolan Trust.
+I also took part in a second residency at the Sidney Nolan Trust in 2018.
 Besides engaging in a number of collaborations with fellow practice-researchers, I worked primarily with Super8 film stock, editing an experimental film out of found footage and working with film stock shot and processed during the residency.
-The work from the Sidney Nolan Trust residency was exhibited on 26 November 2018 at 6pm at the Oxford Street Cinema (former Cornerhouse) in Manchester.
+The work from the Sidney Nolan Trust residency was exhibited on 26 November 2018 at the Oxford Street Cinema (former Cornerhouse) in Manchester.

-A piece from the Affective Cinema project was exhibited at the Stephen Lawrence Gallery in London, until 15 December 2018, and a vertical version adapted for the MediaWall will be shown at Bath Spa University, 25 March – 05 April 2019, as the winner of an inaugural Award in Creative Media Research by the International Journal of Creative Media Research.
+A piece from the Affective Cinema project was exhibited at the Stephen Lawrence Gallery in London in November/December 2018, and a vertical version adapted for the MediaWall was shown at Bath Spa University, 25 March – 05 April 2019, as the winner of an inaugural Award in Creative Media Research by the International Journal of Creative Media Research.